dataminding/ml-zoomcamp/midterm-project/README.md

 	- registered: count of registered users
 	- cnt: count of total rental bikes including both casual and registered

-I used all the attributes, except the followings: `instant`, `yr`, `casual`, `registered`.
+I used all the attributes to build the model, except the followings: `instant`, `yr`, `casual`, `registered`.
 I considered the task as a regression problem, where the target is the number of bikes rented in a given hour (variable `cnt` in the dataset).
-My goal during the optimization of the model
+My goal during the optimization of the model was to minimize root mean squared error (RMSE).
 Sources:
 - the description of the data can be found here: [https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset#]()
 - the dataset can be downloaded from here: [https://archive.ics.uci.edu/ml/machine-learning-databases/00275/Bike-Sharing-Dataset.zip]()